hivedrops-re/hive-consent/README.md

 - `cookies_accepted`: This cookie will be created when the user accepts the cookies.
 - `necessary_cookies`: This cookie will be created when the user accepts the necessary cookies.
 - `analytics_cookies`: This cookie will be created when the user accepts the analytics cookies.
+  - If user accepts the analytics cookies, the Google Analytics script will be added to the page.
+Make sure to add your Google Analytics ID in the `.env` file.
 - `advertising_cookies`: This cookie will be created when the user accepts the advertising cookies.

 if you want to check if the user has accepted the cookies, you can use the following code: